Lauriichan/clay4j/README.md

 ## Basic usage

-This is still work in progress but you can still try to use it.
+This is still work in progress but you _can try_ to use it.
 ```Java
 LayoutContext context = new LayoutContext();